NirantK/blog/content/writing/verloop-ml-prep-guide.md

     - Does: Trains forward looking, NOT production ready models.
 Focussed on experimentation
     - Tools: huggingface/transformers, spaCy, flair (by Zolando Research)

 All of the above is done by MLE at Verloop.
-Every engineer is expected to build a strong suite in one or more of the above roles, while maintaining a "high" minimum at the others.
+Every engineer is expected to build a strong suite in one or more of the above roles, while maintaining a high minimum at the others.

 Verloop MLE often contribute to adjacent/overlapping challenges such as DevOps for Machine Learning aka ML Ops.
 These are often problems in model serving, automated deployment, data versioning, model monitoring, alerting and other parts of developer tooling.